permafrost-dev/stackup/README.md

 ### Configuration: Includes

 The `includes` section of the configuration file is used to specify a list of filenames or file urls that should be merged with the configuration.
 This is useful for splitting up a large configuration file into smaller, more manageable files or reusing commonly-used tasks, init scripts, or preconditions.
+Startup, shutdown, servers, and scheduled tasks are not merged from the included files.

-These urls can be prefixed with `gh:` to indicate that the file should be fetched from GitHub.
+Included urls can be prefixed with `gh:` to indicate that the file should be fetched from GitHub.
 For example, `gh:permafrost-dev/stackup/main/templates/stackup.dist.yaml` will fetch the `stackup.dist.yaml` file from the `permafrost-dev/stackup` repository on GitHub.

 ```yaml
 includes: